I always need to be busy.

 Disagree

-I don’t really read.
-Instead, I scan books and articles to find actionable information.
+I don’t usually read in depth.
+Instead, I scan books and articles for actionable insights.

 Agree